Seanl80/natural_soap_company_v1/README.md

 ## Testing Developer Goals

 As a Developer, I would like:
-- to build a website which is easy to navigate through and use.
+1. to build a website which is easy to navigate through and use.
+- I feel I achieved this by firstly having the big show now will leads directly to all products.
+The different categories are highlighted on hover and each product and page have clear navigation routes forwards and back.
-- to make the user able to have their own profile for when they use the website.
+2. to make the user able to have their own profile for when they use the website.
+- I felt I wanted first time customers to be able to wander and navigate through the website without the pressure of having to make an account.
+The account icon stands out in the navbar with a simple process of creating an account.
+Users then experience the benefit of creating an accountas they can create a personal wishlist and have details saved when buying products for quicker checkout in the future.
-- to allow users the ability to create, display, edit and delete reviews.
+3. to allow users the ability to create, display, edit and delete reviews.
+- users when signed in can create, edit or delete their reviews they made on all products.
+Only superusers have the ability to edit or delete evry review made.
-- develop a database structure which will allow for previous orders, wishlists, delivery info to be stored securely.
+4. develop a database structure which will allow for previous orders, wishlists, delivery info to be stored securely.
+- if a customer has signed in then this can be achieved by selecting the Account icon then My Profile for delivery info and past orders.
+Selecting the Account icon then Wishlist will allow customer to create and view a list of products they maybe interested in purchasing in the future.
-- for superusers to be able to create, display, edit and delete products to sell.
+5. for superusers to be able to create, display, edit and delete products to sell.
+- this has been achieved as superusers have the ability to edit or delete all reviews as well as creating there own.

 ## Testing User Stories